whisthq/SDL/README.md

 - Enable capturing macOS pinch gestures using Cocoa, to enable pinch-to-zoom on macOS trackpad devices

+- Reduce the SDL Metal implementation of updateYUVtexture from two data copies when combining with FFmpeg (FFmpeg &rarr; Staging Texture &rarr; Actual Texture) to one copy (FFmpeg &rarr; Actual Texture).
+This feature requires FFmpeg `av_malloc` to be pagesize-aligned, which is a modification we made on our own internal FFmpeg fork.
+This feature also modifies SDL to create one command encoder rather than three

 - Created a GitHub Actions workflow, `build-and-publish-sdl.yml` to build, test and publish on Windows, macOS and Linux Ubuntu

 ## Development